pedrooaugusto/speech-to-code/spoken/src/modules/typescript/README.md

 The following are some examples of phrases, in english, used to trigger the command `Select`:

-1. select symbol M
+1. select letter M
-2. select word temp
+2. select word number
-3. select from symbol g to K
+3. select from letter g to K
-4. select from symbol g to fourth symbol g
+4. select from symbol K to 1ª letter M
-5. select from last symbol K to M
+5. select from last letter M to M
-6. select from last letter K to last g
+6. select from 42ª symbol K to 1ª M
-7. select from line 42 to line 42
+7. select from line 1 to 42

 **Português**